Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Data

-The main data source used in this paper is the Eurostat Structural Business Statistics (SBS).
+\paragraph{EUROSTAT's Structural Business Survey.} The main data source used in this paper is the Eurostat Structural Business Statistics (SBS).
 The SBS describe the structure and performance of industrial sectors in the in European countries.
 They cover the ‘business economy’ (NACE Rev. 2 sections B to N and division 95) which includes: i) Industry; ii) Construction; iii) Distributive trades; and iv) Services.
 The data on industries is aggregated at the 4 digit level of the NACE classification, for a total of 218 NACE industries.
 SBS are based upon data for enterprises, which is obtained for national statistical offices and aggregated at the industry level based on the enterprise’s principal activity.
 Businesses in financial services (NACE Rev. 2 Section K) are excluded because of their specific characteristics and the unavailability of information in this industry, often due to confidentiality issues.
 In addition, SBS does not cover agriculture, forestry and fishing (NACE A), public administration (NACE O) and non-market services such as education (NACE P) and health (NACE Q).

 As the analysis conducted here relies on patterns of industrial employment, we use the SBS data to describe the employment share of 4 digit NACE industries.
 To do so, we extract the SBS indicator that quantifies the number of persons employed\footnote{Following the Eurostat's SBS definition, this indicator "is defined as the total number of persons who work in the observation unit (inclusive of working proprietors, partners working regularly in the unit and unpaid family workers), as well as persons who work outside the unit who belong to it and are paid by it (e.g. sales representatives, delivery personnel, repair and maintenance teams).
 It excludes manpower supplied to the unit by other enterprises, persons carrying out repair and maintenance work in the enquiry unit on behalf of other enterprises, as well as those on compulsory military service."
-Source: \url{https://ec.europa.eu/eurostat/cache/metadata/en/sbs_esms.htm\#meta_update1663843213928}} in each industry.
+Source: \url{https://ec.europa.eu/eurostat/cache/metadata/en/sbs_esms.htm\#meta_update1663843213928}.} in each industry.
 In order to maximise data availability, we restrict the analysis to the 27 countries that were part of the European Union until 2018, observed between 2010 and 2018.